jessebyun/configure-Fileshares/README.md

 </p>

 <p>
  First we are going to connect to DC-1 from our last lab and login as John Doe (admin).
-From Active Directory Users and Computers, we are going to find a normal user (non-administrative) and connect to Client-1 with the login of the normal user.
+From Active Directory Users and Computers, we are going to find a normal user (non-administrative) and connect to Client-1 with the login of that normal user.
 For this we will use: Cato Hux.
  <br/>
  <br/>
  Then in DC-1's C:\ drive, we will create folders and set the following permissions for the "Domain Users" group: